 #9 Optimize Your Load Speed

-Now that the visual aspect of your e-commerce product page design is out of the way, let’s talk about performance optimization.
+Now that the visual aspect of your ecommerce product page design is out of the way, let’s talk about performance optimization.
 Before the visitor even lands on your product page, the first thing they notice is your page load speed.
 The ideal loading time of your webpage is 3 seconds or less.
 Otherwise, the probability of bounce increases exponentially with each second.

 product detail page best practices page load speed